RobinKim-SWEngineer/Object-Oriented-Design-1-ObserverPattern/README.md

 2. Observer classes who are ready to **listen** are notified about an event by the subject class.

-When subject class has a collection of observer classes, **interface** should be used for *loose coupling*.
+When subject class has a collection of observer classes, **interface** is be used for *loose coupling*.
 We will see this aspect in our example code below.

-## Example code : Employee management system
+## Sample code : Employee management system

 ![Image](https://github.com/RobinKim-SWEngineer/Images-for-document/blob/4f07c86dd55931dcf03376f522800e7be88b9863/ObserverPatternDiagram.png)

-There`re two seperate examples, which of the each implements same behavior, one through delegate and another through interface.

-There is a Bank class, which needs three objects who are able to transfer, save and invest.
-The bank class actually has no knowledge about who and how they to that, it only knows those objects will have these 3 abilities.
+The employee management system in the sample code, has three departments under it.
+When there's a new employeement or award of an employee, they can notify all the departments through observer pattern.

 - In example
-  - Delegate : Bank class needs 3 delegate instances to be instantiated.
-Those 3 delegate instances should be objects of methods that have same signature as that of delegate definition.
-One of them is
-    `public delegate double InvestmentDelegate(double money);`

-    When instantiating the bank class, three methods are hooked as delegate instances so Bank class can implement them.
-    `Bank happyBank = new Bank(HappyTransactionCorporation.TransactMoney, HappySaveCorporation.Save, HappyInvestCorporation.Invest);`

-  - Interface : Bank class needs 3 interface instances to be instantiated.
-Those 3 interface instances should be objects of class or struct that have same members as that of interface.
-One of them is
-    `public interface IInvestable
-    {
-        double Invest(double money);
-    }`

-    When instantiating the bank class, three instances are instantiated and passed so Bank class can implement them.
-    `Bank happyBank = new Bank(new HappyTransactionCorporation(), new HappySaveCorporation(), new HappyInvestCorporation());`

-## And where is the extensibility ?
-In our example, there used to be only one transaction funcionality provider, which is HappyTransactionCorporation.
-And now the rival company appeared whose name is GloomyTransactionCorporation.
-So how do we switch to the new provider ?

-Simply like the following, without changing Bank class !
-- In the delegate exmaple :
-`Bank happyBank = new Bank(GloomyTransactionCorporation.Transact, HappySaveCorporation.Save, HappyInvestCorporation.Invest);`

-- In the Interface example :
-`Bank happyBank = new Bank(new GloomyTransactCorporation(), new HappySaveCorporation(), new HappyInvestCorporation());`

-We just pass new delegate or interface instance to tha bank class, and that instance`s method or members will be called by bank class correspondingly.
+  - EmployeeManagementSystem class has a list of IObservable interface, which is a list of departments.
+    `private List<IObservable> _departments;`

+  - When there's a new hire or award, it notifies all the departments through calling GetNotified() on the departments list.
+   `public void NotifyDepartments(string message) => _departments.ForEach(department => department.GetNotified(message);`

+  - In the future there might be other departments as the company grows, then we can simply add another department class that implements IObservable interface without having to modify EmployeeManagementSystem class.
+This fits well with **Open/Closed Principle ( OCP )**.